WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 Can I get someone to help me?
 Do I need a lawyer?

-To find a domestic violence advocate or an attorney in the state you are moving to, select your state from the Places that Help page.
+To find a domestic violence advocate or an attorney in the state you are moving to, see the WY Places that Help page.

 © 2008–2020 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.